 If navigating between the FDA guidance documents and IEC 62304 is a difficult task, figuring out the differences is downright ominous.
 They have much in common, but they use different terms and definitions to get their point across.
-For example, the FDA refers to 3rd party software without documented controls as OTS (Off-the-shelf), and IEC 62304 considers is SOUP (Software of Unknown Provenance).
+For example, the FDA refers to 3rd party software without documented controls as OTS (Off-the-shelf), and IEC 62304 considers as SOUP (Software of Unknown Provenance).
 Both want the risks of device software addressed, but each require slightly different deliverables to be compliant.

 Ultimately the goal of regulation is the same: to create a safe and effective system with software.
-You need to provide proof that software development was controlled, using good established development practices and showing that safety has been considerations have been addressed.
+You need to provide proof that software development was controlled, using good established development practices and showing that safety considerations have been addressed.
 I have seen a clear trend of auditors placing more and more scrutiny on software.
 Having a clean submission that clearly follows expectations helps your software sail through the process.

 Below I have provided the list of deliverables needed to cover both the FDA and IEC 62304.
 This is the list that we use at Promenade.
 Note that each deliverable must be verified and the plan should address how that is done (often review and sign-off).

 - Software Development Plan - Define processes, deliverables, and development

 activities.
 The plan should include the Life Cycle Activities, Risk Management Plan (don't forget to include OTS software and Cyber-security risks), the Documentation Plan, and Configuration Management Plan, Change Control process, and Problem Resolution Process.

 - Software V&V Plan - Describe the plan to test the software.
 Include all verification activities in this document, including code review, unit test and integration test plans in this document, as well as the final system software verification tests.

 - Software Level of Concern - Establish the risk level of the system software and the software class as I, II, or III (or associated A,B,C for IEC 62304).